Dr. Francis Opoku

 Profile

-Dr Opoku Francis received his BSc and MPhil degrees from the Kwame Nkrumah University of Science and Technology (KNUST) in 2010 and 2014, respectively.
+Dr. Opoku Francis received his BSc and MPhil degrees from the Kwame Nkrumah University of Science and Technology (KNUST) in 2010 and 2014, respectively.
 He obtained his PhD in Chemistry from the University of Johannesburg (UJ) in 2019.
-Subsequently, he was a Global Excellence Stature 4.0 Postdoctoral Fellow at the University of Johannesburg, designing adsorption of small molecules incorporating density functional theory simulations.
-In 2020, he joined the Department of Chemistry, Faculty of Physical and Computational Sciences, KNUST as a lecturer.
+Subsequently, he was a Global Excellence Stature 4.0 Postdoctoral Fellow at the University of Johannesburg, designing the adsorption of small molecules incorporating density functional theory simulations.
+In 2020, he joined the Department of Chemistry, Faculty of Physical and Computational Sciences, KNUST, as a lecturer.

-He has served as a continuous reviewer of prestigious science journals, namely; New Journal of Chemistry and Physical Chemistry Chemical Physics (which publishes under Royal Society of Chemistry), and the International Journal of Environmental Analytical Chemistry (published by Taylor & Francis Ltd).
+He ensures he contributes to the scientific community by serving as a reviewer for many journals, such as the New Journal of Chemistry and Physical Chemistry Chemical Physics (which is published under the Royal Society of Chemistry), the International Journal of Environmental Analytical Chemistry (published by Taylor & Francis Ltd), ACS Applied Nano Materials, Chemistry of Materials, The Journal of Physical Chemistry, ACS Applied Energy Materials, and ACS Applied Materials & Interfaces (published by the American Chemical Society).

 Print page